Image text: "purple spots on skin featured image".

 • small or large raised purple spots on the skin surface

-• flat purple patches on the skin that are irregular shaped.
+• flat purple patches on the skin that are irregularly shaped.

 What Causes Purple Skin on Genitals or Upper Thigh?